-- a.
-Thesis Proposal: Along with completion of two thesis-writing classes (1 1/2 hrs. each), the student must submit a formal thesis proposal for acceptance by the primary advisor (elements found in course syllabus).
-For deadlines, see the schedule provided below. - b.
-Project Proposal: In consultation with the faculty project advisor, the student must submit a project proposal for formal approval by the advisor. - 7.
+- o Theses should be 75-100 pages in length and should demonstrate the ability to - Formulate and research a narrowly defined problem - Master a well-defined issue in academic study - Interact equitably with other scholars and positions - Write in a clear manner consistent with scholarly standards - o Projects may include, but are not limited to - Media presentations - Course curriculum - Website development - 6.
+Thesis/Project Proposal - Thesis Proposal: Along with completion of two thesis-writing classes (1 1/2 hrs. each), the student must submit a formal thesis proposal for acceptance by the primary advisor (elements found in course syllabus).
+For deadlines, see the schedule provided below. - o Project Proposal: In consultation with the faculty project advisor, the student must submit a project proposal for formal approval by the advisor. - 7.
 All work submitted, from proposal to final draft, must adhere to the form and style guidelines as described in the most recent edition of K. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations. - 8.
 A thesis requires a one-hour oral defense before the primary thesis advisor and the second reader.
 This defense will occur following submission of the final draft of the thesis and at least one week before the final day of the semester. - 9.
 Following the oral defense, the student must complete any additions or changes requested by the faculty advisor/reader.
-At least two copies must be submitted in letter-quality type, black ink, on paper with at least 75 percent rag content.
+At least two copies must be submitted in letter-quality type, black ink, on

+- paper with at least 75 percent rag content.
 These are formal, archival library copies, and are due by the last day of the semester.
-Personal copies may also be submitted for binding at this time (see binding fees in syllabus). - Each copy of the final thesis or project will include an original (not photocopied) approval sheet signed by the advisors/readers. - 11.
+Personal copies may also be submitted for binding at this time (see binding fees in syllabus). - 10.
+Each copy of the final thesis or project will include an original (not photocopied) approval sheet signed by the advisors/readers. - 11.
 All theses and projects will receive a letter grade.